 Capital assets are recorded at historical cost or at estimated historical cost if actual historical cost is not available.
-Assets acquired from gifts or donations are valued at their estimated fair value on the date contributed.
+Assets acquired from donations and service concession arrangements are valued at their acquisition value on the date contributed.
 Self-constructed assets, including structures and improvements and internally generated software, are recorded at the amount of direct labor, material, and net interest costs incurred (for proprietary funds) if financed by tax-exempt borrowing.